Lee Min-woo: 2006–2007: M Rising Entertainment and acting

 Lee kicked off 2006 with his first solo concert, M's Girl Friend, on January 14 and 15 at 88 Gymnasium in Hwagok-dong, where he performed his solo hits as well as cover versions of "Tonight" and "Cover Girl" by New Kids on the Block.
 The concert was released on DVD in the summer.
 Lee debut as an actor in Wontak's Angel, released in summer of 2006.
 For the remainder of the year, he rejoined Shinhwa for the released of their 8th album State of the Art, and the associated promotion along with Shinhwa 2006 Asia Tour: State of the Art concerts.
 He resumed his solo career at the end of 2006, with a promotional concert at Seoul Melon AX on December 2, followed by another concert in Shanghai on December 4.
 His end of year activity was participation in new singer Sat's first single, released on December 12.

 In 2007, Lee set up his own agency, M Rising Entertainment, to manage his solo career whilst he continued to perform as part of Shinhwa under Good Entertainment.
 In January 2007, Lee took part in the Hallyu Festival in Osaka which also featured bandmate Jun Jin, Kangta of H.O.T, SG Wannabe and actor Song Seung-heon at the Osaka Dome.

 Lee performed at American singer Christina Aguilera's Seoul concert on June 24 as part of her Back to Basics Tour.
 Aguilera reportedly viewed video clips sent in by Korean artists, as she wanted to choose the best.
 The artists were viewed for their dancing and singing abilities, as well as album sales.
 Ivy performed as the opening act for the first concert on June 23, while Lee performed on the second day.

 In mid-July 2007, Lee release his third album Explore, which was in the R&B/dance style of his previous albums.
-He had composeed nine songs and the album debuted at number three on the chart.
+He had composed nine songs and the album debuted at number three on the chart.
 Although he intended to release it in the U.S., via CJ Music and CJ Entertainment's global network, it was released in Korea instead.